This is not for the financial professional. They talk about complicated stuff like… ummm. You know what I mean.

 You may not have paid too much attention to in your Money and Financial matters class in high school.
 Maybe, since you didn’t have a job, this was all academic and it was hard for you to relate.
-Now that you are making money, you need to keep track of it.
+But now you’re becoming a big person and you’re making money.
+Where do you start?
+To get started, you need basic finance info.

 “I made money selling something illegal.
 Do I need to pay tax on that?”